 Research & Scholarship

 “Who’s Pro-creating Now?: Two Sides of Parenting in the Academe.”
 With Dr. Scott Dimovitz.
 The Road to Tenure: Interviews, Rejections, and other Humorous Experiences, ed.
 Erin Marie Furtak & Ian Renga.
 Rowman & Littlefield.
-Forthcoming.
+2014.

 “Another ‘Atheist’s Bible’: Knowledge defeats Hocus Pocus.”
 Critical Insights: Kurt Vonnegut, ed.
 Robert J. Tally.
 Salem Press, 2013.